100 Questions to Ask When Choosing Your College or Major

 Brush up on your social skills.

 Your relationships with your professors and fellow students will greatly depend upon the connection you make with everyone.
-You need it most especially if you have plants to study abroad.
+You need it most, especially if you have plans to study abroad.

 If you are less of a social butterfly and much like a wallflower, improve your social abilities.
 Begin by raising your hand in class more often.
 Answer questions, and stop thinking about what your classmates will think of you.
 Remember, if you need and want something, you have to speak up.
 As the adage goes, “The squeaky wheel gets the grease.”